Steps to Setting Up a Trust Fund

-If you are going to transfer real estate to the trust, you'd go down to the recorder of deeds and sign over the trust the same way: "Ada Smith as Trustee for The John Smith Energy Trust, July 30th, 2016".
+If you are going to transfer real estate to the trust, you'd go down to the recorder of deeds and sign over the trust the same way: "Ada Smith as Trustee for The John Smith Energy Trust, July 30th, 2019".

 If the trust is going to be funded with cash, you'll need to open the bank or brokerage account to which you plan on making the deposit.
-Let's say you went to Charles Schwab & Company, one of the biggest brokers in the world.
-You open a Schwab One Trust Account for a minimum of $1,000 or, $0 if you agree to open a linked checking account in the trust's name to which you contribute at least $100 per month.
-Beyond that, the trust account behaves, for all intents and purposes, as if it were a brokerage account in the sense you can buy and sell assets according to whatever rules were laid out in the trust instrument (e.g., if it said you can only regularly buy shares of Coca-Cola, you can't start trading options unless you want to get sued by the beneficiaries for a breach of fiduciary duty and very well may be required to pay back any losses you incur resulting from your verboten transactions).
+Let's say you went to Charles Schwab, a popular discount broker.
+Once you do that, the trust account behaves, for all intents and purposes, as if it were a brokerage account in the sense you can buy and sell assets according to whatever rules were laid out.

 5. Take Care of the Trust Administration and Accounting Records